Q. Is there an easy way to remove this layer of black stuff on my hardwood floor?

 But sometimes, as in the photo above, just plain scraping turns out to be the best way to remove that adhesive, especially if it is dry and brittle.

-Here’s a great example of just trusting 16grit to do the job it was designed to do:
+Here’s a great example of trusting a 16-grit drum belt to do the job it was designed to do:

-Get a one-on-one phone consultation with a hardwood flooring expert on Pete’s Hardwood Floors Help Hotline.
-For a small fee, we can provide the wisdom and knowledge that you need to complete your hardwood flooring project.
-If you’re in the area, visit our cute store in St. Paul, Minnesota.
+Get a one-on-one phone consultation with a hardwood flooring expert.
+For a small fee of $25, we can provide the wisdom and knowledge that you need to complete your hardwood flooring project.
+When you don’t know what you need to do next, that’s when it’s time to call Pete’s Hardwood Floors Help Hotline.